 MMNS Freshwater Invertebrate Collection

 The MMNS Freshwater Invertebrate Collection is composed primarily of mollusks and crustaceans.
-There are approximately 2,000 lots of crustaceans (approximately 9,000 specimens) representing 93 species.
-The crustacean collection contains specimens from 11 states, but the majority (94%) are from Mississippi.
-Crustaceans were identified primarily by the late Joseph F. Fitzpatrick, Jr. of the University of South Alabama and Tulane University.
+There are approximately 8,700 lots of crustaceans (approximately 117,000 specimens) representing over 93 species.
+The crustacean collection contains specimens from 11 states, but the majority (over 90%) are from Mississippi.
+Crustaceans were identified primarily by the late Joseph F. Fitzpatrick, Jr. of the University of South Alabama and Tulane University and the recently retired Robert L. Jones at MMNS.

 - 45 species and 4179 individuals of state and/or federally listed mollusks.